RIM shares jump ahead of BlackBerry 10 launch

 "The lack of new smartphone buzz could be seen as positive given it clears the road for the BlackBerry 10 device announcement January 30," TD Securities analyst Scott Penner said in a note to clients.

 The lack of news was expected.
-Even so, Penner wrote, it reassured investors that the BlackBerry 10 would be competitive with the best that Apple Inc (AAPL.O), Samsung Electronics (005930.KS), Nokia NOK1V.HE and other rivals have on offer.
+Even so, Penner wrote, it reassured investors that the BlackBerry 10 would be competitive with the best that Apple Inc, Samsung Electronics, Nokia and other rivals have on offer.

 The stock also got a boost from media reports on Monday that Aircel and Vodafone Group Plc are gearing up to market the new BlackBerry in India.
 RIM has long counted India for strong growth, especially as its current lineup has lost ground in North America and Europe.

-The Indian news comes just days after three of the top U.S. mobile carriers - Verizon Communications (VZ.N), AT&T Inc (T.N) and T-Mobile USA - signaled that they would support RIM's BlackBerry 10 products.
+The Indian news comes just days after three of the top U.S. mobile carriers - Verizon Communications, AT&T Inc and T-Mobile USA - signaled that they would support RIM's BlackBerry 10 products.